MaayonThayaparan/National-Car-Dealership/README.md

 ## Project Breakdown

+This is full stack project that deploys a website which is a central database of dealership reviews across the country.
+The website allows new and existing customers to look up different branches by state and look at customer reviews of the various branches.
+Customers are able to create an account and add their review for any of the branches.
+User management is implemeneted via Django user authentication system.
+IBMs Watson Natural Language Understanding service is used to determine whether reviews are positive, negative or neutral in tone.
+The Django admin site is configured for this project to add/remove makes and models of cars across dealerships.

+This is full stack project that utilizes the following:
+- IBM Cloud account
+- Watson Natural Language Understanding (NLU) service
+- IBM Cloud Functions used to manage dealers and reviews
+- IBM Cloudant used as database for dealers and reviews.
+- Django models and views to manage card model and make
+- Django proxy services and views to integrate dealers, reviews, and cars together.
+-

 **Prework: Sign up for IBM Cloud account and create a Watson Natural language Understanding service**
 1. Create an IBM cloud account if you don't have one already.
 2. Create an instance of the Natural Language Understanding (NLU) service.